 - Coursework in special education and or technology.

-An educator who is not currently employed in a South Carolina school district or an approved educational entity who has earned renewal credits for a state educator certificate must submit both official college or university transcripts or appropriate documentation on the completion of a State Department of Education recertification course and a Request for Change/Action Form to the Office of Educator Services for processing.
+An educator who is not currently employed in a South Carolina school district or an approved educational entity who has earned renewal credits for a state educator certificate must submit both official college or university transcripts or appropriate documentation on the completion of a State Department of Education recertification course and a Change/Action Request through the Educator Portal to the Office of Educator Services for processing.